Stanislav Rostotsky

-Stanislav Iosifovich Rostotsky (Станислав Иосифович Ростоцкий; 21 April 1922, Rybinsk - 10 August 2001, Vyborgsky District) was a Soviet film director, screenwriter and pedagogue.
+Stanislav Iosifovich Rostotsky (Станислав Иосифович Ростоцкий; 21 April 1922 - 10 August 2001) was a Soviet film director, screenwriter and pedagogue.
 He was named People's Artist of the USSR in 1974.

 Early years

 Stanislav Rostotsky was born in Rybinsk on 21 April 1922 into a Russian-Polish family.
 His grandfather Boleslaw Rostotsky served as a General in the Imperial Russian Army and a prosecutor on Emperor's personal order.
 His father Iosif Boleslawovich Rostotsky (1890—1965) was an acclaimed doctor, docent, author of 200 monographs, as well as a secretary of the Scientific Medical Council at the People's Commissariat for Health.
 His mother Lidia Karlovna Rostotskaya (1882—1964) was a milliner turned a housewife; she was half-French.
 His brother Boleslaw Norbert Iosifovich Rostotsky (1912–1981) was a famous theater historian.

 At the age of five, Rostotsky watched Battleship Potemkin and became obsessed with cinema.
 In 1936 he met Sergei Eisenstein and took part in his unfinished film Bezhin Meadow as an actor.
 Eisenstein became his teacher and good friend later on.
 He convinced Rostotsky that only a well-read and educated person may become a film director.
 This influenced his decision to enter the Institute of Philosophy and Literature in 1940, with an intention to enter VGIK.

 In 1942 he was enrolled in the Red Army.
 He left for the front line in a year.
 He served as a photojournalist in the 6th cavalry corps and traveled from Vyazma through Smolensk to Rivne.
 In 1944 Rostotsky was seriously injured during the fight near Dubno when he was driven over by a Nazi tank.
 He survived only due to a trench where his body was partly buried.
 According to Rostotsky, one of his legs was ruined, as well as his rib cage and his hand.
 "In addition, a shell fragment hurt me in the head...
 Good thing the mates took my gun away—otherwise I would've probably shot myself.
 Because I spent 22 hours lying in that swamp, losing my consciousness, so I had time to think".

 He was saved by one of the passing soldiers and then—by a front nurse Anna Chugunova who carried him to the hospital.
 Rostotsky later dedicated his film The Dawns Here Are Quiet to her.
 As a result of gangrene he lost one of his legs (a below-knee amputation).
 He wore a prosthesis, yet never mentioned it and led an active life.
 Many people working with him didn't even realize he was disabled.
 He refused to use a walking stick despite the pain, especially during later years.

 He was awarded the 1st class Order of the Patriotic War and the Order of the Red Star.